Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Traditional Method.

-Create a new Form and add 8 TextBoxes to the Form, one below the other.
-Change the TextBox Names to SID, Description, Quantity, UnitPrice, TaxPcnt, TotalPrice, Discount, and NetPay.
+Create a new form and place eight TextBoxes on it, arranged one below the other.
+Rename them to: SID, Description, Quantity, UnitPrice, TaxPcnt, TotalPrice, Discount, and NetPay.

 Private Sub SID_GotFocus()